NeoAxis/NeoAxisEngine/README.md

 <li>Sources\NeoAxis.2.Managed.sln.
 Restore NuGet packets before compilation.</li>
 </ul>

 Tested with Visual Studio 2017.
-By default is better to use the Release configuration, debugging is supported.
+By default is better to use the Release configuration by performance reasons, debugging is supported.

 <h2>License</h2>